 About 75% of people affected are children under 15 years old (peak incidence occurs in children aged 6–10 years).
 Males and females are equally affected.

 Overcrowding, poor hygiene and socioeconomic conditions facilitate the spread of the yaws.
 Without treatment, infection can lead to chronic disfigurement and disability.

 Scope of the problem

 The eradication campaigns of 1952–1964 targeted 46 countries.
 Since 1990, formal reporting of yaws to WHO stopped due to the discontinuation of yaws eradication programmes in many countries.
 Only a few countries kept yaws as part of their public health agenda.

-A review of historic documents from the 1950s shows that at least 85 countries within the tropical belt 20 degrees north and south of the equator, were endemic for yaws.
-However, only 12 are known to be currently endemic for yaws, while 2 countries, Ecuador and India, which claim to have interrupted transmission in 2003, need to be verified.
-Furthermore, WHO also plans to assess the status of yaws in 71 previously endemic countries.
+A review of historical documents from the 1950s1 shows that at least 88 countries and territories within the tropical belt of 20 degrees north and south of the Equator were endemic for yaws.
+However, only 13 are known to be currently endemic for yaws, while 2 countries, Ecuador and India, which claim to have interrupted transmission in 2003, need to be verified.
+Furthermore, WHO also plans to assess the status of yaws in 73 previously endemic countries.

 There are two basic stages of yaws: early (infectious) and late (non-infectious).

-Genomic analysis using polymerase chain reaction (PCR) can be used to definitely confirm yaws.
+Genomic analysis using polymerase chain reaction (PCR) 3 can be used to definitely confirm yaws, and this test will be very useful in the last phase of the eradication programme.
 The PCR technique can also be used to determine azithromycin resistance from swabs taken from yaws lesions.

 - Azithromycin (single oral dose) at 30 mg/kg (maximum 2 gm).